mobile app bar

 Cleveland Cavaliers forward LeBron James (23) hugs Los Angeles Lakers forward Kobe Bryant (24) near the end of the Cavaliers' 120-111 win at Quicken Loans Arena

-It’s not unusual for a team’s fans to defend their hometown superstar at all costs, but what Kobe Bryant and the Lakers fandom has is different.
-Kobe is and was so beloved by Lakers Nation that even when LeBron, one of the best to ever do it, signed with L.A., he was treated as an outsider unworthy of inheriting what Kobe had built.
+It’s not unusual for a team’s fans to defend their hometown superstar at all costs.
+But the dynamic Kobe Bryant and the Lakers fandom has is different.
+Kobe is so beloved by Lakers Nation that even when LeBron signed with L.A., he was treated as an outsider unworthy of inheriting what Kobe had built.

-LeBron has done everything he can to earn the respect of Lakers fans, and he’s mostly succeeded, even if he’ll never be as beloved by Lakers fans as Kobe.
-LeBron helped deliver the 17th title in franchise history in 2020, and he’s since broken the all-time scoring record set by another Laker great, Kareem Abdul-Jabbar.
+LeBron has done everything he can to earn the respect of the fans since then.
+And he’s mostly succeeded, even if he’ll never be as beloved by Lakers fans as Kobe.
+LeBron helped deliver the franchise’s 17th title in 2020, and he’s since broken the all-time scoring record set by another Laker great, Kareem Abdul-Jabbar.

 Just over two months later, LeBron signed with the Lakers.

-Kobe had been retired for two years at that point, and him offering his support to his heir apparent (and former classic Nike commercial rival) as the face of the Lakers kept alive the tradition that Kobe said was imparted on him when he arrived, as he was welcomed by Magic Johnson and Kareem Abdul-Jabbar.
+Kobe was retired for two years at that point.
+His offer of support to the heir apparent (and former classic Nike commercial rival) as the face of the Lakers kept alive the tradition that Kobe said was accorded to him when he arrived.
+Kobe was extended a warm welcome by Magic Johnson and Kareem Abdul-Jabbar.

-Kobe is known as one of the most competitive players of all time, but in his later years especially, the respect he showed for his contemporaries and the legends that came before him stood out.
-Becoming a “true Laker” in the eyes of the fans has taken time for LeBron, but it all began with Kobe’s support.
+Kobe is known as one of the most competitive players of all time, but the respect he showed, especially in the later years, for his contemporaries and the legends stood out.
+Becoming a ‘true Laker’ in the eyes of the fans has taken time for LeBron, but it all began with Kobe’s support.

 Post Edited By:Sameen Nawathe